supabase/grid/README.md

 - `editable` enable table editor.
 - `headerActions` react node to display in grid header.
 - `gridProps` props to config grid view.
+- `allowedFunctions` db function names allowed to be used in filters.
 - `schema` table/view schema.
 Defaults to 'public'.
 - `storageRef` storageRef is used to save state on localstorage.
 - `theme` grid theme.